roboplc/roboplc/README.md

-* `openssl-vendored` feature has been removed, as [EVA ICS](https://www.eva-ics.com/) EAPI has got now `openssl` as an optional dependency except for certain specific features.
+* `openssl-vendored` feature has been removed, as [EVA ICS](https://www.eva-ics.com/) EAPI has got now `openssl` as an optional dependency for certain specific features only.

 ## Migration from 0.3.x